sugartechllc/WxflowToChords/README.md

 # WxflowToChords README

+Create a configuration file.
+[This file](sample_config.json) provides a template.

+Run _WxflowToChords_.
+The configuration file name is the single parameter:
 ```
 python3 WxflowToChords config.json
 ```

+Of course, when you log off, the process will stop, so you may wish to run it it with _nohup_.

+Any time the system is rebooted, you will need to restart it.
+You can get around this by setting up and enabling a service definition approprate for your operating system.

 ## About
 WxflowToChords are a set of python modules for converting Weatherflow json formatted datagrams into the CHORDS